 Often, you can earn extra cash back early in the game, if you make a certain level of purchases with the card during the first months.
 Later, there might be limited-time opportunities for bonus cash back at specific types of businesses, like restaurants or department stores.

-More: Best cash-back credit cards
+More: Compare the best cash-back credit cards

 7. Rewards credit cards

-You can use a rewards card to earn free hotel stays, get free meals at certain restaurants, save money at theme parks or score discounts at your favorite stores.
+You can use a rewards credit card to earn free hotel stays, get free meals at certain restaurants, save money at theme parks or score discounts at your favorite stores.

 Similar to cash-back cards, a rewards credit card typically gives you a hefty bonus (a pile of extra rewards points) when you spend a certain amount with the card in the first few months.

-Compare today's best rewards credit cards.
+More: Compare the best travel rewards credit cards

-8. Airline credit cards
+8. Airline/travel credit cards